 Thus, a contribution by any one individual will be included in full in the denominator of the fraction used in the one-third support test or the ten-percent-of-support requirement.
 However, the contribution will be included in the numerator only to the extent that it is not more than 2% of the denominator.
-In applying the 2% limit, all contributions made by a donor and by any person in a special relationship to the donor (certain Disqualified persons discussed on page 39) are considered made by one person.
+In applying the 2% limit, all contributions made by a donor and by any person in a special relationship to the donor (certain Disqualified persons discussed under Absence of control by disqualified persons) are considered made by one person.
 The 2% limit does not apply to support received from governmental units or to contributions from other publicly supported charities, except as provided under Grants from public charities, later.

 Indirect contributions.
-The term indirect contributions from the general public includes contributions received by the organization from organizations (such as publiclysupported organizations) that normally receive a substantial part of their support from direct contributions from the general public, except as provided under Grants from public charities, next.
+The term indirect contributions from the general public includes contributions received by the organization from organizations (such as publicly-supported organizations) that normally receive a substantial part of their support from direct contributions from the general public, except as provided under Grants from public charities, next.